An-n-nie/BankChurnKaggle/README.md

 ### Data

 Data for this challenge can be downloaded directly through the [Kaggle Challenge website](https://www.kaggle.com/competitions/playground-series-s4e1/overview).
 Or it can be done through the Kaggle CLI.
 Simply download the API for Kaggle via running `pip install kaggle` into Terminal.
-Then, make sure to move `kaggle.json` API token into the correct location (`/.kaggle/kaggle.json`).
+Then, make sure to move the `kaggle.json` API token to the correct location (`/.kaggle/kaggle.json`).
 Then, use the command `kaggle competitions download -c playground-series-s4e1` to download this dataset.

 ### Training